Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Don't do anything stupid 'till I get back.

 BUCKY BARNES: How can I?
-You're taking all the stupid with y
+You're taking all the stupid with yo